Courses

 Biology of Marine Mammals

 This class introduces undergraduate and masters students to the biology and conservation of cetaceans, pinnipeds, sirenians and sea otters.
-Andy teaches the class each fall term to undergraduate and professional masters students at the Duke University Marine Laboratory, with video-links to main campus in Durham.
-Lectures are supplemented with offshore boat trips, necropsies of stranded marine mammals and other field activities.
+Andy teaches the class each fall term to undergraduate and professional masters students at the Duke University Marine Laboratory.
+Lectures are supplemented with offshore boat trips, necropsies of stranded marine mammals, a visit to a local whale museum, and other field activities.

 Biology and Conservation of Sea Turtles